-If our products fail to achieve and sustain sufficient market acceptance, the combined company's revenue will be adversely affected.
+If our products fail to achieve and sustain sufficient market acceptance, our revenue will be adversely affected.

-Our success will depend on its ability to develop and market products that are recognized and accepted as reliable, enabling and cost-effective.
-Some potential customers of the combined company may already use products similar to what we currently offer and similar to what we may offer in the future and may be reluctant to replace those products with what we currently offer or which we may offer in the future.
+Our success will depend on our ability to develop and market products that are recognized and accepted as reliable, enabling and cost-effective.
+Some of our potential customers may already use products similar to what we currently offer and similar to what we may offer in the future and may be reluctant to replace those products with what we currently offer or which we may offer in the future.
 Market acceptance of our products and technology will depend on many factors, including our ability to convince potential customers that our products and technology are an attractive alternative to existing products and technology.
 Prior to adopting our products and technology, some potential customers may need to devote time and effort to testing and validating our systems.
-Any failure of our systems to meet these customer benchmarks could result in potential customers choosing to retain their existing systems or to purchase systems other than the company's.
+Any failure of our systems to meet these customer benchmarks could result in potential customers choosing to retain their existing systems or to purchase systems other than ours.